vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### Desktop browser initiated payments

 1. The landing page will be opened in the desktop browser.
-2. The landing page will prompt for user’s mobile number.
+2. The landing page will prompt for the user’s phone number.
 2. Vipps sends a push notification, with a notification on the landing page to continue the payment on the phone.
-4. The Vipps user accepts or rejects the payment request.
+4. The user accepts or rejects the payment in Vipps.
 5. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.
 6. Once payment process is completed, the landing page will redirect to the `fallBack` URL that merchant provided earlier (see above).